 How does this apply to NFTs?

-Now that we've defined what fair use is, consider the following questions before creating your NFT collection.
+Now that we've defined fair use, consider the following questions before creating your NFT collection.

-- Do you own the original rights for all assets in your work?
+- Do you own the original rights for all items in your work?

 - If not, does your use of the copyrighted work add new expression, meaning, or message to the original work?